OctHe/ICE/Shell/README.md

     sudo apt install zsh

-In OpenSUSE, it uses `zypper` as the manager, so
+In openSUSE, it uses `zypper` as the manager, so

     sudo zypper install zsh